-Asset class and fair value hierarchy Valuation approach FV hierarchy Last comprehensive valuation date Valuer engaged Key assumptions and estimates Interim valuation approach Waste Landfill Current replacement cost Level 3 30/06/2020 Jones Lang Lasalle Current replacement cost Unit rates developed from projects completed in the Torres Strait and benchmarked against cost estimate publications.
-Allowances are made for the remote locality of the assets resulting in a 4.00% index which when applied increased fair value by \$50,923 Total useful life estimates.
-Desktop valuation performed in 2021 resulting in a 4.00% index which when applied increased fair value by \$50,923 Land Assets 2021: \$1,970,188 2020: \$1,922,135 Market approach Level 2 30/06/2020 Jones Lang Lasalle Comparable transactions of industrial properties within the Caims market, adjusted for pesktop valuation performed in 2021 differences in key attributes such as size, topography and location.
-Desktop valuation performed in 2021 resulting in a 2.50% index which when applied increased fair value by \$48,053 Land Assets 2021: \$589,375 2020: \$575,000 Market approach Level 3 30/06/2020 Jones Lang Lasalle Transactions of properties within Thursday Island market, adjusted for differences in key Desktop valuation performed in 2021 attributes such as size, topography and location.
-Professional judgement given the thinky traded nature of the Thursday Island property applied increased fair value by \$14,375 market.
+Asset class and fair value hierarchy Valuation approach FV hierarchy Last comprehensive valuation date Valuer engaged Key assumptions and estimates Interim valuation approach Waste Landfill Current replacement cost Level 3 30/06/2020 Jones Lang Lasalle Current replacement cost Unit rates developed from projects completed in the Torres Strait and benchmarked against Cost estimate publications.
+Allowances are made for the remote locality of the assets Accumulated depreciation Total useful life estimates, condition assessments, remaining useful life estimates.
+Desktop valuation performed in 2021 resulting in a 4.00% index which when applied increased fair value by \$50,923 Land Assets 2021: \$1,970,188 2020: \$1,922,135 Market approach Level 2 30/06/2020 Jones Lang Lasalle Comparable transactions of industrial properties within the Cairns market, adjusted for resulting in a 2.50% index which when differences in key attributes such as size, topography and location.
+Desktop valuation performed in 2021 resulting in a 2.50% index which when applied increased fair value by \$48,053 Land Assets 2021: \$589.375 2020: \$575,000 Market approach Level 3 30/06/2020 Jones Lang Lasalle Transactions of properties within Thursday Island market, adjusted for differences in key Desktop valuation performed in 2021 attributes such as size, topography and location.
+Professional judgement given the thinly traded nature of the Thursday Island property applied increased fair value by \$14,375 market.
 Desktop valuation performed in 2021 resulting in a 2.50% index which when applied increased fair value by \$14,375